mich-kacz/STM32Drivers/README.md

 # STM32Drivers
 Simple drivers for STM32 without HAL, based on register programming.
+Latest version of code provided in "Develop" branch.